Awards & Conferences

 Established in 2008, the I.F.
 Stone Medal recognizes journalistic independence and honors the life of investigative journalist I.F.
 Stone.

-The award is presented annually to a journalist whose work captures the spirit of independence, integrity, courage and indefatigability that characterized I.F.
-Stone’s Weekly, published from 1953 to 1971.
+The award is presented annually to an American journalist or news executive whose work exemplifies the independent spirit, integrity, courage and indefatigability that characterized I.F.
+Stone’s Weekly published from 1953 to 1971.

 About I.F.
 Stone